 A view is a virtual table whose contents are defined by a query.
 Like a table, a view consists of a set of named columns and rows of data.
 Unless indexed, a view does not exist as a stored set of data values in a database.
 The rows and columns of data come from tables referenced in the query defining the view and are produced dynamically when the view is referenced.
 A view acts as a filter on the underlying tables referenced in the view.
 The query that defines the view can be from one or more tables or from other views in the current or other databases.

 A function takes any number of arguments and returns a value from the function body.
 The function body can be any valid SQL expression as you would use, for example, in any select expression.A Stored Procedure is a routine invoked with a CALL statement.
 It may have input parameters, output parameters and parameters that are both input parameters and output parameters.

 Hackolade dynamically generates the DDL script to create databases, tables, columns and their data types, indexes and constraints for the structure created with the application, as well as functions and procedures.

 If you store JSON within LONGTEXT columns, Hackolade allows for the schema design of those documents.
 However, the corresponding JSON structure is not forward-engineered in the DDL script, but is useful for developers, analysts and designers.

-The MariaDB engine can hosted on-premises, or on virtualized machines in a private or public cloud Details on how to connect Hackolade to MariaDB can be found on this page.
+The MariaDB database can be hosted on-premises, or on virtualized machines in a private or public cloud Details on how to connect Hackolade to MariaDB or SkySQL can be found on this page.